 Professor Bruce D. Malamud received a BA in physics from Reed College in 1986 and a PhD in geophysics/stratigraphy from Cornell University in 1998.
-Since 2000, he has been on the academic staff in the Department of Geography, where he is presently a Professor of Natural and Environmental Hazards.
+He was a member of the Department of Geography from 2000 to 2022.
+He was Professor of Natural and Environmental Hazards.

 Main research interests